-At the bottom of this page are IndieWire TV Critic Ben Travers’ predictions for Outstanding Supporting Actor in a Drama Series (listed in alphabetical order).
+At the bottom of this page are IndieWire TV Critic Ben Travers’ predictions for Outstanding Supporting Actor in a Drama Series.
 This article will be updated throughout the season, so make sure to keep checking IndieWire for all the latest buzz from the 2019 race, and read predictions in the rest of the categories, as well.
 The Creative Arts Emmy Awards will be given out Saturday, Sept.
 14 and Sunday, Sept.
 15. The 71st Annual Primetime Emmy Awards will take place at the Microsoft Theater in downtown Los Angeles, Calif., on Sunday, Sept.
 22. Fox is broadcasting the ceremony.

 The State of the Race

 Three “Game of Thrones” stars, two from “Better Call Saul,” a perennial nominee from an exiting show, and an unexpected newcomer from a series at its height — this is the supporting actor field, and it is a bit tricky to predict.
 The category tends to rotate between crowning sure-things (like Aaron Paul and Peter Dinklage’s multiple wins) and out-of-nowhere upsets (like Ben Mendelsohn for “Bloodline” and Bobby Cannavale in “Boardwalk Empire”).
 Which will it be this year?
 Let’s dig in.